itsmillertim3/perform2021/labs/lab04/04_DeploySockshop.md

 2. Wait a couple of minutes until all the pods are Ready and Running and the LoadBalancer objects have EXTERNAL-IPs
   ![SockShopDevRunning](../assets/lab4-devrunning2.png)

-3. Copy external IP for the load balancer into notepad (Dev).
+3. Copy the external IP for the load balancer into notepad (Dev) and add ":8080".
+8080 is the port number for the application.

 4. Validate the Dev instance
    - Use the External IP of service/front-end and port 8080